International Association of Insurance Supervisors: Meetings and events

+The IAIS holds committee meetings and subcommittee meetings to progress its work, which are open to its members (insurance supervisors) only.
-The IAIS holds Committee meetings three times a year, as well as subcommittee meetings as needed.
-At its June meetings, the IAIS hosts a Global Seminar offering insurance supervisors and stakeholders an opportunity to discuss current and globally significant matters impacting the insurance sector, as well as the IAIS’ most recent activities.

-The IAIS also holds an Annual Conference which is open to supervisors and stakeholders to discuss topical issues and progress on IAIS activities.
-In conjunction with this conference, it convenes an Annual General Meeting of Members where it conducts official business.
+The IAIS also hosts public events.
+It hosts a virtual Global Seminar offering insurance supervisors and stakeholders an opportunity to discuss current and globally significant matters impacting the insurance sector, as well as the IAIS' most recent activities.
+It also holds an in-person Annual Conference which is open to supervisors and stakeholders to discuss topical issues and progress on IAIS activities.
+In conjunction with this conference, it convenes an Annual General Meeting of members where it conducts official business.

-Due to the Covid-19 crisis, all in-person meetings have been cancelled or replaced with virtual events through to the end of 2020.
+Throughout the year, the IAIS also organises a range of other stakeholder engagements, including by organising webinars to introduce new consultations, or by convening with CROs to discuss the risks impacting the insurance sector.

 Publications

-The IAIS also regularly publishes supporting material in the form of Application Papers and Issues Papers.
-Recently published papers have covered a wide range of topics, including sustainability and climate risk, corporate governance, fair treatment of customers, cyber risk and Fintech.
+The IAIS regularly publishes supporting guidance in the form of Application Papers, Issues Papers, Notes and Reports Recently published papers have covered a wide range of topics, including sustainability and climate risk, corporate governance, fair treatment of customers, cyber risk, FinTech and protection gaps.

-The IAIS financial stability activities are supported by an annual publication of the Global Insurance Market Report (GIMAR).
-The GIMAR contains a general description of developments in the global insurance sector as well as the outcome of the IAIS annual global monitoring exercise, i.e. the IAIS assessment of systemic risk in the global insurance sector.
-Finally, it includes the outcomes of an annual survey on the global reinsurance market.
+IAIS financial stability activities are supported by an annual publication of the Global Insurance Market Report (GIMAR).
+The GIMAR highlights the outcomes of the Global Monitoring Exercise (GME), which assesses global insurance market trends and developments and detects the possible build-up of systemic risk in the global insurance sector.
+It also includes the outcomes of an annual survey on the global reinsurance market.
+At mid-year, the IAIS publishes a summary of the interim outcomes of the GME ahead of the publication of the final GIMAR at the end of the year.

-The IAIS publishes a regular newsletter outlining recent and upcoming activities.